-Keywords: Study Behavior, Intermediate Pupils
+Keywords: Study Behavior, Intermediate Pupils.

 1. INTRODUCTION

 In today’s generation, it was essential for educators to address study behavior effectively.
 Students consistently struggled to stay on task and became easily distracted by noises in the classroom or movements of other students (Kofler et al., 2018).
 Aside from that, based on research, the most common behavior inside the classroom was not paying attention to teachers, such as standing, shouting, changing seats, and being the source of distraction (DuPaul et al., 2014).
 These behavioral problems could significantly impact students’ emotional, spiritual, cognitive, and social well-being, ultimately affecting their overall educational experience (Martineli et al., 2018).